 Objective 1: Build the Consortium.
-The initial group includes 12 colleges and/or universities and two school districts committed to enhancing Hispanic and African American male student success.
+The initial group includes six community college districts, five four-year universities, and three public school districts committed to enhancing Hispanic and African American male student success.
 These include:

 - The University of Texas at Austin (Lead Institution)